h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.9 Spot

-  *This function ensures that you can place a color accent at a specific place within the layout, just like a light beam from a spotlight.
-See chapter 4.3.4 for more information.*
+  *This function ensures that you can place a color accent at a specific place within the layout, just like a light beam from a spotlight.*

   - Properties